Find a Qualified Attorney Near You

 CAP’s mission is to support federal agencies, particularly in identifying, arresting, and deporting immigrants living here illegally who threaten public safety.
 These people mainly include those who have been in prison or at large.

-But, other programs are still in place to pursue similar objectives of ensuring the safety of U.S. communities.
-They also work to strengthen immigration law enforcement collaboration between the states and federal authorities.
+But other programs are still in place to pursue similar objectives of ensuring the safety of U.S. communities.
+They also work to strengthen collaboration between state and federal immigration law enforcement authorities.

 Kentucky Employment Check and E-Verify Requirements

-E-Verify is an electronic database that allows employers to check the employment eligibility status of their newly hired employees.
+E-Verify is a tool from the federal government that allows employers to verify the employment eligibility of newly hired employees.
 Various states mandate the use of E-Verify.
-But as of July 2023, Kentucky hasn't passed legislation mandating employers to use the system.
-Kentucky employers may voluntarily check their employees' statuses for lawful employment.
+But as of July 2023, Kentucky hasn’t passed legislation mandating employers to use the system.
+But Kentucky employers may voluntarily check their employees’ lawful employment status.

-Immigrants living in the U.S. illegally in Kentucky cannot get driver's licenses or state identification cards.
-But, DACA (Deferred Action for Childhood Arrivals) recipients may get these IDs.
+Immigrants living in the U.S. illegally in Kentucky cannot get driver’s licenses or state identification cards.
+But Deferred Action for Childhood Arrivals (DACA) recipients may get IDs.

 Public Benefits Restrictions

-Federal law limits immigrants living here illegally access to most public benefits and social services.
+Federal law limits immigrants without legal status from accessing most public benefits and social services.
 But they may access certain essential healthcare programs and emergency services to protect life and safety.
 Below are the public benefits that undocumented immigrants in Kentucky can use:

 - Child Care Development Fund